Thank you for visiting to check out How Busy Women Find Time to Read Books. This post contains affiliate links.

 Since my daughter was born and decided to use her first year of life blessing me with severe sleep deprivation, my attention span for reading seemed to shrink from whole books down to whole magazine articles and then landed somewhere between half a blog post and the back of a cereal box.

 These days I am happy to report that my preschooler loves to sleep and will even sleep in when I let her.
-I’m a lot less sleep deprived but somehow even busier.
+Although I’m a lot less sleep deprived, somehow I’m even busier.
 At the beginning of 2015 I went back to work full time for the first time since my daughter was born in 2011.
 Quite the transition!
 Now I rather precariously balance my time between work, family, blogging, errands, and trying to maintain a decent living environment whilst avoiding insanity.
 Not a small challenge.

 I have less time than ever, but in 2015 I discovered books again.
 Oh how I missed reading!
 My mind expands, my imagination ignites, my negative thought patterns are challenged.
 Every good book I read causes me to grow in some way.
 When I began reading books again this past summer, I couldn’t believe I had let myself go so long without reading whole books.
 For several years I had only read maybe two books a year, but in six months I’ve read more than a dozen books.
 That may not sound like much to an avid reader, but to this busy working mom it’s a lot!